-The Green Way Academy is proud to serve the community of North Hull and give our pupils the very best learning opportunities and experiences whatever their circumstances.
-We are committed to delivering an inspirational and motivating curriculum which enables pupils to become independent learners preparing them for their next steps in education.
+The Green Way Academy is proud to serve the community of North Hull and give our pupils the very best learning opportunities and experiences regardless of their circumstances.
+We are committed to delivering an exciting, inspirational, and motivating curriculum which enables pupils to become independent learners preparing them for their next steps in life.
 Our mission is pure and simple: we want all of our pupils to experience success and have high aspirations so that they can go on to lead a remarkable life.
 This is the golden thread that binds us all together – the reason that despite our very different paths to The Green Way Academy, we are all part of one family.

 We want to make mathematics Exciting, Relevant and Easy for the children in our academy.

 The key expectations of the AET curriculum mirrors that of the national curriculum for mathematics

 1. Become fluent in the fundamentals of mathematics, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 3. Can solve problems by applying their mathematics to a variety of routine and non-routine problems.

 The curriculum is made up of 15 units of work.
 The AET curriculum consists of units based around 15 mathematical behaviours.

 Objectives for each unit are displayed on each unit front cover.
 These are taught across the unit in a series of Mastery Flows.
 They are then assessed at the end of each unit.

 The AET units of work are found online and used as a basis for lessons at each stage.
 They give many good exemplars and ideas to be turned into short term plans.